DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 * It makes code harder to read and understand, which can slow development work e.g. our old eligibility codes for schools.
 * It breaks reporting and makes it hard to quickly find information.

+### Status 🙅

+We haven't solved this yet but plan to use state machines to manage state wherever possible.